paveyry/mediaserver-clipper/README.md

         - ./media:/media
         - ./clips:/app/output

-static_clips: # This has read-only access so it can be safely exposed without auth
+public_clips: # This has read-only access so it can be safely exposed without auth
     image: nginx
     ports:
         - 9988:80 # this is https://yourdomain.tld:9988 linked in PUBLIC_LINK_PREFIX